timescale/docs/mst/postgresql-read-replica.md

 1. In the `Overview` page of the read-only replica for the service on MST, copy the `Service URI`.

-1. Connect to the read-only service using psql client:
+1. At the psql prompt, connect to the read-only service:

     ```sql
        psql <SERVICE_URI>